python/mypy/docs/source/command_line.rst

     Note: We are planning to turn this flag on by default in a future mypy release, along with :option:`--local-partial-types <mypy --local-partial-types>`.
-    The feature is still experimental, and the semantics may still change.

 .. option:: --allow-redefinition